nv-morpheus/MRC/docs/quickstart/cpp/ex00_simple_pipeline/README.md

 ## Creating the Node

 Node objects work as both a source and a sink and are responsible for connecting the upstream source to any downstream sink.
 Because the upstream source and downstream sink can be different types, `make_node<T, R>` accepts two template arguments for the source type and sink type respectively.
-To make building nodes easier, SRF supports Reactive operators in the `make_node` function * Mstack: external docs for these? */.
+To make building nodes easier, SRF supports Reactive operators in the `make_node` function.
+Please see https://reactivex.io/RxCpp/ and navigate to Operators for more details on Reactive operators.
 These Reactive operators can be used to chain multiple steps together and simplify node creation.

 For our example, we will only be using a single Reactive operator: `map`.
 To build the node, we need to call `make_node` and provide the source type, sink type, node name and node operators: